Farhad Guliyev: Scientific career

-Farhad Guliyev has participated in a number of important scientific conferences to introduce the results of his research to the world scientific community over the past twenty years.
-He has delivered reports at international conferences and seminars held in Japan and England in 2010 and 2016, in France in 2011 and 2015, in the Republics of Georgia and Russia in 2011, 2019 and 2022, in Turkey in 2012, 2016, 2019 and 2022, and in Poland in 2012.
-The archaeologist, who has been active for more than 30 years, conducts research on the problems of the archaeological cultures of the most ancient period of Azerbaijan, the system of Near Eastern and Anatolian civilizations.
+Farhad Guliyev is an archaeologist, who has been active for more than 30 years, conducts research on the problems of the archaeological cultures of the most ancient period of Azerbaijan, the system of Near Eastern and Anatolian civilizations.

 Since the beginning of construction work in the liberated territories in 2022, Guliyev has conducted excavations in the archaeological monuments of the region, and has turned the monument into an international research object to study the museum-mausoleum of Molla Panah Vagif in Shusha and reintroduce the ancient settlement of "Üzerliktepe" dating back to the 2nd millennium BC to the world scientific community.

-Guliyev has involved in a number of important scientific conferences to introduce the results of his research to the world scientific community over the past twenty years.
-He has delivered reports at international conferences and seminars held in Japan and England in 2010 and 2016, in France in 2011 and 2015, in Georgia and Russia in 2011, 2019 and 2022, in Turkey in 2012-2016-2019-2022, and in Poland in 2012.
-The archaeologist, who has been active for more than 30 years, conducts research on the problems of the archaeological cultures of the most ancient period of Azerbaijan, the system of Near Eastern and Anatolian civilizations.

 For the past twenty years, Guliyev has led an international expedition in the Ganja-Gazakh region, bringing together specialists from the University of Tokyo in Japan and the National Center for Scientific Research in France, working with Azerbaijani archaeologists.

+In 2024 Farhad Guliyev was elected a corresponding member of the German Archaeological Institute, as the first Azerbaijani archaeologist.